-Tacoma Power makes progress on deploying Advanced Meter Infrastructure (AMI)
+Tacoma Power is nearly done with deploying Advanced Meter Infrastructure (AMI)

-Tacoma Power is upgrading all existing electric meters in our service area and replacing them with new advanced meters.
+Tacoma Power is nearly finished upgrading all existing electric meters in our service area and replacing them with new advanced meters.
 Advanced meters are a safe, secure, and cost-effective technology used in more than 75 million households nationwide.
 The project is in the fifth year of a multi-year meter deployment plan and is a joint utility project undertaken collaboratively with Tacoma Water.